mbevand/ledthemfight/README.md

 * Many pre-defined animated or static effects
 * Custom effects can be added with as few as 1 or 2 lines of Python code
 * Various types of LED strings, strips, and arrays are supported: WS2811, WS2812, WS2813, WS2814, WS2815, SK6812, SK6813, SK6822, NeoPixels, etc; specifically anything supported by the underlying rpi-ws281x library
-* Maximum of 2 LED strings, each on a unique GPIO output
+* Currently 1 LED string supported (WIP to support two, each on a unique GPIO output)
 * Optional activation of a relay to automatically switch on a power supply when the LEDs are lit
 * Global brightness setting
 * Automatic gamma correction (ɣ=2.2)